hawkinsw/quic-wg-wiki/Quantum-Readiness-test.md

 * Parameter code: 0x173E
 * Parameter value: anything, it's discarded!

+All lengths are allowed for this transport parameter, including zero.

 The client who wants to test Quantum readiness inserts the parameter in the transport parameter list.
 Endpoints that receive this parameter MUST ignore it.